fendit/FxCAs/README.md

 ### What's New

 #### sharing.R
-- Allows user to share all three R scripts and other files from a local directory to one or more remote directories automatically with custom commands
+- Allow user to share all three R scripts and other files from a local directory to one or more remote directories automatically with custom commands

+#### functions.R
+- Allow user to load customized functions when separate R scripts (cleaning.R or analysis.R) are used